 1 The container for the services has no upper limit and thus the ContainerFull exception is never thrown.

-2 The method never throw the InvalidObjectType exception, as it gets a component implementing the IService interface.
+2 The method never throws the InvalidObjectType exception, as it gets a component implementing the IService interface.

 3 It is recommended that custom services include a project or company acronym as prefix in their name, to avoid collision of service names.